-We know that as Sr. Ann/Frannie joyfully celebrates her 70th anniversary as a Sister of Notre Dame de Namur and reflects on her life, the words of St. Julie ring true: “Happy is she who sees the holy will of the good God being accomplished in her.”
+As Sr. Ann/Frannie joyfully celebrated her 70th anniversary as a Sister of Notre Dame de Namur and reflected on her life, the words of St. Julie rang true: “Happy is she who sees the holy will of the good God being accomplished in her.”

 By Sr. Judy Flahavan

 Notre Dame Elementary, Belmont; St. Dunstan, Millbrae; Junipero Serra, Carmel; Notre Dame, Chico; Mission Dolores, San Francisco; St. Philip Neri, Alameda; Sacred Heart, San Jose; Sacred Heart, Saratoga; Montessori School, Saratoga; St. Lucy, Campbell; St. Columbkille, Los Angeles; Montessori Training Program, Belmont; Moreland Notre Dame, Watsonville (Learning Center); St. Matthias, Redwood City and St. Angela Parish, Pacific Grove (Day Care Director); St. Joseph Cupertino (Pastoral Associate); House of Prayer, Carmel.

 St. Stephen School, Portland